lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: LXImage.png

 If you wish to print a picture after viewing it from the :menuselection:`File --> Pint` or press :kbd:`control+ p` to bring up a print dialog.
+To change the printer change the :guilabel:`Name` field.
+To change how many copies of an image you want to print change the :guilabel:`Copies` field.
 To exit the window with a keyboard shortcut press the :kbd:`Escape` key.

 If you want to upload a picture to share it online press :menuselection:`Edit --> Upload` and a new window will pop up with a drop down menu to show where to upload the picture to.
 To actually upload the file press :guilabel:`Start`.
 The URL of the image will then show up from after it is finished uploading.
 You can then copy the URL by selecting the  text and then pressing :kbd:`Control+C` or pressing  the :guilabel:`Copy` button.